"Save the Dolphins": Chiefs coach Andy Reid offers a phrase after Miami annoys the Patriots - Mash Viral

 First, Dolphins cornerback and former Ute DB Eric Rowe had the first pick-six of his career against his former team and Patriots quarterback Tom Brady.

-The former BYU quarterback, Taysom Hill, scored his sixth reception touchdown this season for New Orleans, on a 45-yard pass no less.
+Former BYU quarterback Taysom Hill scored his sixth reception touchdown this season for New Orleans on a 45-yard pass no less.

 In the Chiefs' victory over the Chargers, two former Cougars had interceptions.
 Michael Davis of Los Angeles made his second interception in his career early in the third quarter, while Daniel Sorensen of Kansas City concluded the victory with a national team with just over a minute to play.